 The INTP/ESFP couple will likely have their share of hurdles to overcome; luckily, expressing affection shouldn’t be one of them.
 While every individual is unique, and there may be some variation, INTPs and ESFPs show their love in many of the same ways.

 Physical touch is one way the INTP expresses affection, as are words of affirmation.
 This is significant, as introverted thinkers are generally just as happy not to discuss their feelings.

 Rounding out the top three ways INTPs show love is spending quality time.
-Introverts use time alone to recharge and process, meaning they don’t have much extra time to spend.
+Introverts use time alone to recharge and process, meaning they don’t have much extra time to pay.
 Sharing some of that precious resource is one way the INTP shows their love.

 Ways ESFPs Show Their Love

 While the top three love languages of the INTP and ESFP are identical, that doesn’t mean all is bliss for the INTP/ESFP couple.
 Though both are likely to appreciate and understand their partner’s love language, there are love languages that perhaps would benefit this couple more significantly—for example, active listening.

 Considering the potential challenges this couple has to face when communicating and the ESFP’s tendency to fill conversational lulls, a bit of active listening on the part of the ESFP would likely go a long way toward showing an INTP, they are truly loved.

 If an INTP/ESFP couple can navigate their communication style and values differences, they stand to have some amazing sex.
 Both partners in this relationship are passionate lovers with high sexual energies.

 ESFPs are attentive lovers who want their partners to enjoy the act as much as they do.
 INTPs, for their part, see sex as a way to become closer to their partner; they, too, have intense sexual energy.

 INTP and ESFP Couples/Marriage